 9 forms of birth control used in ancient times

 Before the birth control movement, which was closely tied to the feminist movement, women relied on homemade oral contraceptives made from herbs, spices, or even heavy metals; homemade barrier methods made from animal guts; and various other sperm-blocking ingredients that were placed directly in or on the genitals to prevent pregnancy.
-Not to mention the dangerous abortions and abortion attempts that many women endured after finding out about an unplanned pregnancy.

 Wondering what kinds of ancient birth control were being used by women in ancient Egypt, Rome, Greece, and in medieval Europe all the way up until the late 1800’s?
 After reading this list, you’ll thank your lucky stars that you were born into the world of modern birth control.

 Records dating back to 1850 BC show us that some of the most popular ancient Egypt birth control methods included the use of honey, acacia fruit, and acacia leaves as natural spermicides.
 Women would mix honey and acacia fruit and soak lint or cotton in the mixture.
 They would insert it into their vaginas before having sex, and it would kill the sperm before it had a chance to reach the uterus.

 Probably the least hygienic ingredient used to prevent pregnancy, ancient Egyptians and Mesopotamians would mix crocodile dung with other ingredients to form a pessary — a block that was inserted in the vagina.

 That isn’t the only record of animal feces being used as ancient contraceptives.
 In ancient India and the Middle East, people would use elephant feces in a similar way to prevent pregnancy.